MissEmilie/Python-Stereonet-Generator/README.md

 # Python Stereonet Generator
-A python script to generate stereonets with a csv file with dip and azimuth columns - fully compatible with the FieldMove Clino app.
+A python script to generate a stereonet with a csv file with dip and azimuth columns - fully compatible with the FieldMove Clino app.

 ## Usage
 ### Online through Github